Facilities

 Lab Layout

-There is also an office for an MRI Physicist, and 3 subject testing rooms for preparation and debrief before and after experiments.
-We provide an accessible, comfortable participant experience through inclusion of a waiting area with a pleasant view, lockers for participants’ clothing, a mini-kitchen and a wheelchair accessible toilet.
+There is also an office for an MRI centre manager, and 3 subject testing rooms for preparation and debrief before and after experiments.
+We provide an accessible, comfortable participant experience through inclusion of a light and open waiting area, lockers for participants’ personal items, a kitchennette, and a wheelchair accessible toilet.

 How can you use UWWBIC?